Preparing & Practicing for an Active Shooter Situation

 Key Takeaways

 Employees need to be prepared, not scared in the event of an active shooter situation.
 Organizations who have taken the time to provide training, best practices, resources, and more to their employees will be able to act decisively if an active shooter breaches their facilities.
-Reach out to Ted Hayes or your M3 account executive for more information about active shooter preparation and training for your organization.
+Reach out to Ted Hayes or your M3 client executive for more information about active shooter preparation and training for your organization.

 Back to Insight Center